Dre Campbell Farm

 How to Use Onion Spray

 It’s now time to use your homemade onion spray for pests.
-Apply this home remedy to the leaves and stems of your plant.
+Apply this home remedy to your plants’ leaves and stems.

 Spray during cooler times of the day.
-This can be either in the early morning or the late afternoon.
+This can be either early morning or late afternoon.

 Also, spray the underside and top of the leaves, where some pests tend to hide.
 If you have pests in the soil, you can also apply the spray there.

-Remember that the onion smell may be strong initially but will diminish as it dries.
+Remember that the onion smell may be strong initially, but it will diminish as it dries.

-You should also test the mixture on a small area of plants to ensure no adverse reactions.
+You should also test the mixture on a small area of plants to ensure there are no adverse reactions.

 Precautions